2021 Wild Animal Science Camps

 Cleaning and disinfecting will be monitored.

-All activities have been structured to reduce campers' contact with frequently touched surfaces.
+All activities are structured to minimize contact with frequently-touched surfaces.